michaelschinn/fullstack_portfolio/blog.md

 - Add files to be commited.
 - Commit your changes.
 - Create an Empty Repository on the GitHub Server
-- Push your changes to the GitHub Server.
+- Push your new content up to the GitHub Server.
 - Execute a pull request on your changes.
 - Create a "Dev" branch
 - Merge your changes into the main branch.